grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

 The compiler and my TODO list point out that I still have three things to do:

 * define `data` variable,
 * name my Statement and
 * state my expectations (the `THEN` section of the Statement)

 I can do them in any order I see fit, so I pick the last task from the list.
+To specify what is expected from `DataDispatch`, I have to answer myself four questions:

+1. What are the obligations of `DataDispatch`?
+1. What is the purpose of `DataDispatch`?
+1. Who are the collaborators that need to receive messages from `DataDispatch`?
+1. What is the behavior of `DataDispatch` that I need to specify?

+My answers are as follows:

-As mentioned, the purpose I gave `DataDispatch` is to manage the channel lifetime. ????If so, then the one expecting messages is the `channel`.
-As you remember from the last chapter, there are two behaviors of `DataDispatch` associated with managing this lifetime - a happy path and the one where we get an exception.
-As we want to specify only one behavior in each Statement, we take the happy path.
-This, by the way, will allow us to give the Statement a good name, but remember, we don't want to be distracted from our current task and the task to give our Statement a name is on our TODO list so we don't worry about that.
-Another thing we don't want to worry about is that we have one more behavior to specify, so we add it to the TODO list as well:
+1. `DataDispatch` is obligated to sending data as long as it is valid.
+In case of invalid data, it throws an exception.
+That's two behaviors.
+As I only specify a single behavior per Statement, I pick the first one (adding the second one to my TODO list), which I will call "the happy path" from now on.
+This, by the way, will allow me to give the Statement a good name, but remember, I don't want to be distracted from my current task and the task to give our Statement a name is on my TODO list so I don't worry about it yet.
+1. The purpose of `DataDispatch` is to manage connection lifetime while sending received data.
+So what I would need to specify is how `DataDispatch` manages this lifetime during the "happy path" scenario.
+The rest of what is needed to fulfill the obligation of `DataDispatch` is outside the scope of my Statement as it is pushed to collaborators.
+1. I already defined one collaborator and called it `Channel`.
+As mentioned in the last chapter, in unit-level Statements, I use mock for my collaborators to specify what messages they receive.
+Thus, I know that the `THEN` section will say what messages is the  `Channel` role (played by a mock object) expected to receive from my `DataDispatch`.
+1. My conclusion from the three above points is that I expect a `Channel` to be used correctly in a scenario where the data is send without errors.
+As channels are typically opened and closed, then what my `DataDispatch` is expected to do is to open the channel, then push data through it, and then close it.

+//todo todo todo todo todo todo todo todo  the below is a propos point 1 above~!~~!!!!!!!!!!!!

 ```csharp
 //TODO: specify a behavior where sending data